 Located nearby are the music collections of Boston University’s Mugar Library and the School of Theology Library.

-Please call (617-353-9339) or send an e-mail message (firstname.lastname@example.org) to arrange a special visit.
+Please send an e-mail message (firstname.lastname@example.org) to arrange a special visit.
 Specific questions may be submitted by e-mail to the Library Administrator, Carl Klein.
 The Library Phone is 617-353-9339, but messages left there may not be heard for some time.

 Carl Klein, DMA, Library Administrator